-However, some countries still require notarial documents to be legalised, which, in addition to the Apostille, means that the document must be presented to the Consulate, or other diplomatic representation of the country where the document is to be used, for a further certificate to be endorsed.
+However, some countries still require notarial documents to be legalised, which, in addition to the Apostille, means that the document must be presented to the Consulate in the country's Embassy, or other diplomatic representation of the country where the document is to be used, for a further certificate to be endorsed.

 It can save time, expense, and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of:

 - Any letter or other form of instruction which you have received about what has to be done with the documents;

 I will need you to produce by way of formal identification the original of (in preferred order):

 - Your current passport or, if not available;

 - A current new driving licence (with photo)